 Will the business hiring you need to be impressed with your presentation?
 Both women and men in business need to present well at first sight.
 Business greetings used to include handshakes, and people would make assumptions out of that.

 Business handshakes are gone so all we now have at first glance is how well our online LinkedIn image represents who we are in real life.
 You’ve got less than 2 seconds to make an impression.

-For a scientific perspective of Headshots and how they can help you project; intelligence, trustworthiness, and friendliness, Listen to this podcast ↗
+For another perspective of Headshots and how they can help you project intelligence, trustworthiness, and friendliness, Listen to this podcast ↗

 Personal Branding is So Important in 2020

 Your personal brand must stay consistent across all media on or offline.
 Your look is a great part of your brand so make sure you are instantly recognisable.
 Quickly gain trust and it will be easier for you to deliver on your brand promise.

 Your business headshot should not be more than 5 years old, updating it every 2-3 years is even better.
 You evolve and so can your personal brand, but no one else will know about your personal growth unless you maintain your public image.

 A great Headshot usually has a neutral background, focused directly on the face and are either three-quarter or full face portraits.
 Eyes are almost always looking straight down the lens.
 Head tilt is optional and if not overdone can look good.
 Your choice of either slightly submission chin or slightly pronounced.
 Not a huge fan of eyes that are too squished together, like there’s some sort of discomfort going on.

 Your character, your story should always shine through your portrait or if you’re aiming to grow in a specific direction use that future you persona.

 Headshots in Sydney are used in professional settings, for example on resumes and social media sites like LinkedIn, for high profile business meetings, symposium and seminars and a range of other networking and personal branding situations.